amandadsmith/Energy-Systems-Analysis/README.md

 **Intended audience**: Upper-level undergrads and early graduate students with a background in engineering, energy and environmental sciences, or architecture who want to incorporate sustainability, systems thinking, and data science techniques into their work.

-Now available: <a href="https://github.com/amandadsmith/Energy-Systems-Analysis/tree/master/PDFs">PDF versions</a> of the lectures in the first half of the course.
+Now available: <a href="https://github.com/amandadsmith/Energy-Systems-Analysis/tree/master/PDFs">PDF versions</a> of the lectures.

 Blue text in the files means that it has been updated since it was originally presented to the students.